Leinster Junior B Club Hurling Championship: Overview

 The Leinster Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random and there is no seeding.

 Each match is played as a single leg.
 If a match is drawn there is a period of extra time, however, if both sides are still level there are penalties.
 Only the final, if both teams are still level after a period of extra time, goes to a replay.

 Competition format

 Quarter-finals: Eight teams contest this round.
 The four winning teams advance directly to the semi-final stage.
 The four losing teams are eliminated from the championship.

 Semi-finals: Four teams contest this round.
 The two winning teams advance directly to the final.
 The two losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.

 Trophy

 At the end of the Leinster final, the winning team is presented with a trophy.
-The cup, named the Alfie Hickey Memorial Cup in honour of a former St. Lachtain's hurler and Kilkenny captain, is held by the winning team until the following year's final.
+The cup, named the Alfie Hickey Memorial Cup in honour of Alfie Hickey, a St. Lachtain's hurler and Kilkenny captain, is held by the winning team until the following year's final.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to lift the cup.